zhouhao3/metal3-docs/design/automatic-network-configuration.md

   finalizers:
     - default-port0
 spec:
-  // Represents the ACL rules implemented in the switch.
+  # Represents the ACL rules implemented in the switch.
   acl:
-    - type: // ipv4, ipv6
+    - type: # ipv4, ipv6
-      action: // allow, deny
+      action: # allow, deny
-      protocol: // TCP, UDP, ICMP, ALL
+      protocol: # TCP, UDP, ICMP, ALL
-      src: // xxx.xxx.xxx.xxx/xx
+      src: # xxx.xxx.xxx.xxx/xx
-      srcPortRange: // 22, 22-30
+      srcPortRange: # 22, 22-30
-      des: // xxx.xxx.xxx.xxx/xx
+      des: # xxx.xxx.xxx.xxx/xx
-      desPortRange: // 22, 22-30
+      desPortRange: # 22, 22-30
-  // Indicates which mode this port should be set to,  valid values are `access`, `trunk` or `hybrid`.
+  # Indicates which mode this port should be set to.
+  # Allowed values: access, trunk, hybrid
   type: accesss
   untaggedVLAN: 1
-  // Indicates which VLAN this port should be placed in.
+  # Indicates which VLAN this port should be placed in.
   vlans:
     - id: 2
     - id: 3